rancheng/Reconstruction_Pipeline/README.md

 Recently we are trying to create dataset for 3D perception, so we need to create a 3D scanned environment like meta [Replica-Dataset](https://github.com/facebookresearch/Replica-Dataset).
 Our solution is to use the Realsense L515 sensor with `VINS` system like `VINS-RGBD` and `Kimera` to generate the pose for the sequence and use `voxblox` to generate the mesh.
 So much for the talk, let's head into the tutorial.

-### Build VINS-RGBD & VoxBlox with docker
+### Build VINS-RGBD & VoxBlox

 Building VINS-RGBD is similar to the ones with `VINS-Mono` , make sure you have ros environment.
+The project was tested with:

+1. Ubuntu 18.04
+2. ROS version Melodic fully installation
+3. Ceres Solver (1.14.0)
+4. Sophus (checkout a621ff)
+5. Pangolin (0.6)
+6. OpenCV (3.4)

 #### Build with Docker